Most Popular Chinese Search Engines in 2023

 It is interesting to have an overview of the search engine market share in China and what the Google alternatives are in the country.

-Let’s now consider the different characteristics of the largest search engines in China.
+Let’s now consider the different characteristics of the main search engines in China.

 Baidu is the most popular search engine in China and can be compared to Google in the western world.
 It was one of the first search engines to appear on the scene in China and it has continued to gain popularity since then.